codermarcel/kubernetes/README.md

 //Production env.
 prod/setup.sh

-Now Change the secret values and base64 encode them.
+Now Change the secret values (in dev/secrets and prod/secrets) and base64 encode them.
-(Also, encode the USERNAME:AUTHTOKEN in the registry file before encoding the entire json string.)
+(Also, encode the USERNAME:AUTHTOKEN in the registry file before encoding the entire json string)

 *****************************************
 Tips & Tricks --------------------------